Musicology: Music theory, analysis and composition

 Music theory is a field of study that describes the elements of music and includes the development and application of methods for composing and for analyzing music through both notation and, on occasion, musical sound itself.
 Broadly, theory may include any statement, belief or conception of or about music (Boretz, 1995).
 A person who studies or practices music theory is a music theorist.

 Some music theorists attempt to explain the techniques composers use by establishing rules and patterns.
 Others model the experience of listening to or performing music.
 Though extremely diverse in their interests and commitments, many Western music theorists are united in their belief that the acts of composing, performing and listening to music may be explicated to a high degree of detail (this, as opposed to a conception of musical expression as fundamentally ineffable except in musical sounds).
 Generally, works of music theory are both descriptive and prescriptive, attempting both to define practice and to influence later practice.

 Musicians study music theory to understand the structural relationships in the (nearly always notated) music.
 Composers study music theory to understand how to produce effects and structure their own works.
 Composers may study music theory to guide their precompositional and compositional decisions.
 Broadly speaking, music theory in the Western tradition focuses on harmony and counterpoint, and then uses these to explain large scale structure and the creation of melody.

 Music psychology

-Music psychology applies the content and methods of all subdisciplines of psychology (perception, cognition, motivation, etc.) to understand how music is created, perceived, responded to, and incorporated into individuals' and societies' daily lives.
+Music psychology applies the content and methods of psychology to understand how music is created, perceived, responded to, and incorporated into individuals' and societies' daily lives.
 Its primary branches include cognitive musicology, which emphasizes the use of computational models for human musical abilities and cognition, and the cognitive neuroscience of music, which studies the way that music perception and production manifests in the brain using the methodologies of cognitive neuroscience.
 While aspects of the field can be highly theoretical, much of modern music psychology seeks to optimize the practices and professions of music performance, composition, education and therapy.